-Compare the chromatogram you generated with the one in the checkout procedure.
+3 Evaluate results by comparing the chromatogram you generated with the one in the checkout procedure.
 There should be a close resemblance.

-Prepare for the Next Analysis
+Step 24 Prepare for the Next Analysis

 After evaluating the GC under the checkout conditions, installation checkout is complete.
 The next step is to prepare the GC for your next analysis.
 Be sure to cool the GC before making changes.
-See the 7890 Series Maintaining Your GC manual and the 7890 Series Operation Manual.

-- Install the appropriate inlet hardware (can include septum, liner, liner-O-ring, inlet gold seal, inserts, and so on). - Install the appropriate detector hardware (wavelength filter for FPD+, jet for FID or NPD). - Change to any alternate gas sources as needed for the new analysis. - Install the desired column and condition it per the manufacturer's recommendations. - Configure the GC to match any hardware or gas type changes (columns, liners, carrier or makeup gas types, and so on). - Load or create the desired method.
+- 1 Cool all heated zones to < 40 °C, and set safe gas flows.
+Place the GC in maintenance mode: Maintenance > Instrument > Perform Maintenance > Maintenance Mode > Start Maintenance and wait for the GC to become ready. - 2 Turn off the power by pressing the On/Off switch. - 3 Shut off all gas valves at the gas source. - 4 If you are using cryogenic cooling, shut off the cryo coolant valve at the source. - 5 When the GC is cool, do the following: - Install the appropriate inlet hardware (can include septum, liner, liner-O-ring, inlet gold seal, inserts, and so on). - Install the appropriate detector hardware (wavelength filter for FPD+, jet for FID or NPD). - Change to any alternate gas sources as needed for the new analysis. - Install the desired column and condition it per the manufacturer's recommendations. - Configure the GC to match any hardware or gas type changes (columns, liners, carrier or makeup gas types, and so on). - · Load or create the desired method.